freedomofpress/fingerprint-securedrop/README.md

 ./sort_onions.py
 ```

-To look at the crawler log while it's running run `tail -f
+To look at the sorter log while it's running run `less +F
-logging/crawler-log-latest.txt`.
+logging/sorter-latest.log`.
 Sorter data will be timestamped with
 `logging/class-data-latest.pickle` being symlinked to the latest data
 (timestamping and symlinking like this is done with all logs and data files that
 are created by the Python processes in this repo).